 - 251. The Claimants argued that Article 1108 reservations are to be interpreted restrictively.
-They find support for this argument in a NAFTA panel report, Cross-Border Trucking.
-The Claimants also draw on the language of Article 1108(1) and the interpretative note to Annex I that states that each reservation must "identify the laws, regulations or other measures (...) for which the reservation is taken."
-They go on to identify other provisions of the interpretative note, including the requirement that a description of the measure must set out the "non-conforming aspects of the existing measure for which the reservation is taken."
-Drawing on these requirements, the Claimants assert that the NAFTA Parties intended that Article 1108(1) reservations be interpreted restrictively. - 252.
+They find support for this argument in a NAFTA panel report, Cross-Border Trucking.274 The Claimants also draw on the language of Article 1108(1) and the interpretative note to Annex I that states that each reservation must "identify the laws, regulations or other measures (...) for which the reservation is taken."
+275 They go on to identify other provisions of the interpretative note, including the requirement that a description of the measure must set out the "non-conforming aspects of the existing measure for which the reservation is taken."276 Drawing on these requirements, the Claimants assert that the NAFTA Parties intended that Article 1108(1) reservations be interpreted restrictively. - 252.
 For its part, the Respondent argues that the reservations to the NAFTA must be interpreted according to Article 31 of the VCLT, and that subsequent jurisprudence has applied the VCLT to construe the plain terms, for example with respect to the exception for procurement within NAFTA Article 1108.
 The Respondent argues that there are no grounds for interpreting reservations restrictively and notes that this approach has been expressly rejected in Aguas del Tunari SA v.
-Bolivia.
-The WTO Appellate Body in EC-Hormones is also referenced, where the Appellate Body refused to undertake a restrictive reading of Article 3.3 of the SPS Agreement because it is an exception to the rule under Article 3.1.
-The Respondent also rejects the Claimants' argument that the interpretative note to Annex 1 of the NAFTA requires that reservations be interpreted restrictively and further argues that the Claimants' reliance on Cross-Border Trucking is misplaced because that tribunal relied
+Bolivia.277 The WTO Appellate Body in EC-Hormones is also referenced, where the Appellate Body refused to undertake a restrictive reading of Article 3.3 of the SPS Agreement because it is an exception to the rule under Article 3.1.
+278 The Respondent also rejects the Claimants' argument that the interpretative note to Annex 1 of the NAFTA requires that reservations be interpreted restrictively279 and further argues that the Claimants' reliance on Cross-Border Trucking is misplaced because that tribunal relied on decisions that pre-dated the VCLT and any principle of treaty interpretation "which those decisions supported have since been supplanted by the Vienna Convention."280

-&lt;sup>273 Cl.
+273 Cl.
 Mem., paras.
 163, 166.